exercism/website-copy/automated-comments/elixir/solution/use_specification.md

 This warning is raised when the solution doesn't have a type specification -->

-Use a [type specification](https://elixir-lang.org/getting-started/typespecs-and-behaviours.html#types-and-specs) (`@spec`) to communicate the contract between function inputs and output.
+Include [type specifications](https://elixir-lang.org/getting-started/typespecs-and-behaviours.html#types-and-specs) (`@spec`) to communicate the contract between function inputs and output.

-- Elixir is a dynamically typed language, so types of data are only checked at run time, using type specification allows linters and static analysis like [`Dialyxir`](https://hexdocs.pm/dialyxir/readme.html) (based on Erlang's [Dialyzer](http://erlang.org/doc/man/dialyzer.html))
+- Elixir is a dynamically typed language, meaning that type-checks only occur at run-time.
+The use of type specification allows linters and static analysis like [`Dialyxir`](https://hexdocs.pm/dialyxir/readme.html) (based on Erlang's [`Dialyzer`](http://erlang.org/doc/man/dialyzer.html)) to evaluate the code for unintended behaviors.
 - You can find a [complete list](https://hexdocs.pm/elixir/typespecs.html#basic-types) of all the built-in types in the [language documentation](https://hexdocs.pm/elixir/typespecs.html#content)
 - types can be specified with or without brackets -- `atom()` vs `atom`
   - the exercism elixir style is to specify without brackets.